streamlit/docs/content/library/api/api-reference.md

 #### Camera input

-Display a widget that allows users to upload images directly a camera.
+Display a widget that allows users to upload images directly from a camera.

 ```python
 image = st.camera_input("Take a picture")